 Steps:

-- Select the cells B4 to B10 and press CTRL + C.
+- Select the cells B4 to B10 and press CTRL+C.

 - Select a cell where you want to paste this column.
 I want to copy in column E, so I select E4.

 You will see the cells B4 to B10 in column E with the same formatting.
-You can also see that the cell reference of the copied column also remains the same in the formula bar.
+You can also see that the cell reference of the copied column remains the same in the formula bar.

 Thus, you can keep the formatting of the cells you want to refer to in other cells.

-Read More: How to Link Cells for Sorting in Excel (5 Methods)
+Read More: How to Link Cells for Sorting in Excel

 2. Using VBA to Keep Formatting in Excel When Referencing Cells